 Once survey responses are in, managers will need analyses of the aggregate responses from employees.
 The organization can then use this information to make changes, improve processes, and increase productivity in the workplace.
 This will raise employee morale, lower employee turnover, and create a better quality of life in the workplace for employees.

 Organizations that aren’t yet utilizing Employee Engagement Surveys to measure and manage their climates, cultures, and levels of employee engagement within their organizations are missing out on priceless information.
-It is recommended that employers conduct these surveys at least once per year; once per quarter is even more effective for larger populations.
-For more information on how to read the minds of your employees through survey research, employers should contact NBRI today.
-NBRI provides turnkey research assistance for conducting Employee Engagement Surveys, from recommending which questions to ask your employees to recommending the specific steps indicated by your data that will improve your organization the greatest amount in the shortest amount of time.
+It is recommended that employers conduct these surveys at least once per year with pulse surveys between full employee engagement surveys.
+You need data to understand the specific steps needed to improve your organization the greatest amount in the shortest amount of time.

-NBRI helps companies just like yours become global leaders by combining powerful research with deep analytics to put the thinking of your employees and customers right into the palms of your hands!
-If you’re ready to join the ranks of the dramatically successful, here’s how we can help:
+NBRI helps companies just like yours become global leaders by combining powerful research with deep analytics to put the thinking of your employees and customers into the palms of your hands!
+If you’re ready to join their ranks, here’s how we can help: